-Our proposed strategic direction is to place greater emphasis on demand rather than energy charges, for our larger customers, and the reverse for customers consuming greater than 750MWh pa who are protected by the Pricing Order.
+Our proposed strategic direction is to place greater emphasis on demand rather than energy charges, for our larger customers, and the reverse for customers consuming less than 750MWh per annum who are protected by the Pricing Order.
 This includes adjusting the tariff parameters and charging windows to more reflect the LRMC for those customers.